moabukar/tech-vault/coding-challenges/README.md

   - Add support for custom user-defined rules and filters to scrape specific type s of information based on keywords.
-  - Develop a user interface for browsing and searching news articles in the database, with features such as filtering, sorting, and pagination.
+  - Develop a user interface for browsing and searching data in the database, with features such as filtering, sorting, and pagination.

 Documentation:
 - Provide a README clearly explaining how to run the web scraper and configuring a database.